jacksho-vfx/onepiece/docs/developer_guide.md

    pip install -e .[dev]
    ```

+   Workstations that rely on `pip install -r requirements.txt` now receive the
+   same dependency set declared in `pyproject.toml`, so you can mirror the
+   production footprint without enabling the development extras. 【F:requirements.txt†L1-L17】

 3. **Configure service credentials**.
 Export the environment variables documented in the top-level README under *Configuring integrations*.

 4. **Run the verification suite** to ensure your environment is healthy: